 Re-sitting the exam

 If you do not pass the exam on your first attempt, you can apply to submit an application to re-sit the exam immediately.
 You are, however, advised to discuss re-sits with your employer.

 ICAEW allows a maximum of four attempts for each Certificate Level module.
 Your employer may however have set their own policy as to how many attempts they will support within this limit.
 You are therefore advised to discuss this with your qualified person responsible for training (QPRT), or counsellor.

 If you feel your exam performance may be hindered due to a health condition, disability, or specific learning difficulty (SpLD), we may be able to put access arrangements in place to support you during your exam(s).

-If you would like arrangements to be in place for a specific exam, your access arrangements application needs to be submitted 30 days before the exam date.
+If you would like arrangements to be in place for a specific exam, your access arrangements application needs to be submitted 21 working days before the exam date.
 Please do not book your exam until your arrangements have been confirmed to you.

 Before you submit your access arrangements application, please read the guidance for access arrangements.

 Should an incident occur during an exam which you believe affected your performance, you may be able to apply for special consideration.

 As students receive the results of a Certificate level examination 24 hours from sitting the exam, the process to apply for special consideration is different to applying for any of the ACA Professional and Advanced level exams and is not yet available to apply for online.